david-cattermole/mayaMatchMoveSolver/external/openMVG/README.mayaMatchMoveSolver.md

 project, plus CMake build scripts that have been written for mmSolver.

-The goal of this copying was to fix diffult crashing caused by the build scripts in OpenMVG that are resolved when compiling together with mmSolver.
+The goal of this copying was to fix difficult crashing caused by the build scripts in OpenMVG that are resolved when compiling together with mmSolver.